zxeenu/heavy-telegram-bot/README.md

 This repository contains the core infrastructure and microservices for an event-driven Telegram bot ecosystem.
 The project is intentionally overengineered — an experiment in distributed systems and event choreography using modern tooling.

+## Getting Started

+1. Start the infrastructure
+2. Start the Gateway
+3. Start MediaPirate

+You should now be able to interact with the bot via Telegram.

 ## Infrastructure Services

 Infrastructure is managed via Docker Compose in: